AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw.html.markdown

 # aviatrix_aws_tgw

-The AviatrixAWSTgw resource allows the creation and management of AWS TGWs.
+The aviatrix_aws_tgw resource allows the creation and management of AWS TGWs.

 ## Example Usage